Training & Internship Visa for Germany

 • The internship must be related to your studies.

 You can also apply for an internship visa if the internship is intended to prepare you for a course of study, vocational training, or employment in Germany.
-Alternatively, a student applicant visa can be applied for internships that prepare for a course of study.
+Alternatively, a German study visa can be applied for internships that prepare for a course of study.

 No secondary employment for internships